-Judge Hafele does not conduct business by fax or receive e-mail.
+Judge Hafele does not conduct business by fax, e-mail or receive e-service.
 Division AG DOES NOT accept email unless specifically authorized by the Court or the Judicial Assistant.
 Pursuant to new Florida Rule of Judicial Administration 2.516(h)(1), Division AG will serve all orders by "email to all attorneys who have not been excused from e-mail service and to all parties not represented by an attorney who have designated an e-mail address for service."

 Submit all proposed orders by mail.
 Please be sure that both the email and mailing addresses are on the order.
 The court will only need copies and self-addressed, stamped envelopes for all attorneys who have been excused from e-mail service and to all parties not represented by an attorney who have not designated an e-mail address for service.